patrickpiedad/MediPal/README.md

 <br></br>

 <h1 align="center"> Lessons Learned </h1>
-This project has taught me how to implement C# fundamentals into an actual .NET application framework.
-I've learned about application design, dependency injection, authorization and authentication, database integration with personal and foreign keys, and many other topics.
+This project has taught me how to implement C#, Blazor, Entity Framework, and MSFT SQL Server into a comprehensive full stack application.
+I've learned about application design, dependency injection, authorization and authentication, database integration with personal and foreign keys, amongst other topics.

+This project has emphasized the value of proper design with loosely coupled components to facilitate reusability and maintainability.
+This design has allowed for easier and more effective debugging, as well as ability to work on separate components without breaking the functionality of others.

 <br></br>